 - Cover it with plastic wrap and a tea towel and leave in a warm place to rise.
 This takes about 3 to 4 hours depending on your environment.
 If that will lead to an inconvenient cook time just put it in the fridge to rise slowly.
 You will need to take it out to come to room temperature and finish rising about an hour and a half before you want to bake it.

-- Ready to bake: Turn the oven to 240°C with steaming (or put a separate baking dish or pan in the bottom shelf of the oven to add water to when the dough goes in).
+- Ready to bake: Turn the oven to 240°C with steaming, or use the “flour dusted” setting (or put a separate baking dish or pan in the bottom shelf of the oven to add water to when the dough goes in).
 Allow the oven to really come to a steady temperature.

 - Meanwhile prepare toppings, eg, olives sliced, sun dried tomatoes, roasted tomatoes, oregano, rosemary, sliced roasted capsicum, anything or just bagel seasoning, dukkha, nuts and seeds, za’atar or just salt flakes.
 Choose whatever flavour will complement the meal.
 It is a good idea to spray a little oil on any herbs, they cook up nice and crunchy rather than burnt.